markallisongit/blog/content/posts/2021/connect-mi-with-managedidentity/index.md

 ### Create Managed Identity for the Virtual Machine

-I'm a big advocate of *infrastructure-as-code* for repeatable, reliable, predictable infrastructure that is easy to recover with less hassle so will show the ARM template first.
+I'm a big advocate of *infrastructure-as-code* for repeatable, reliable, predictable infrastructure that is easy to recover with less hassle so will show the ARM template method first.

 Assuming that you have an ARM template to deploy your VMs... you haven't?
 Get to it right away!
 Even better, if you want to live on the edge, have a [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) template.

-In the resources section of the ARM template for resource type `Microsoft.Compute/virtualMachines` add this section at the same level as the `"type`"
+In the resources section of the ARM template for resource type `Microsoft.Compute/virtualMachines` add this section at the same level as the `"type"`

 ```json
       "identity": {